 Below you’ll find her full story.

-I was born and grew up in a village in the South of the Netherlands.
-Music has always been self-evident in my family.
+I was born and grew up in a village in the South of the Netherlands, surrounded by music.
+It’s always been self-evident in my family.
 For instance, my granddad was a professional musician, nobody could play the trumpet as beautifully as he did.
 So to me singing and making music has always been as natural as breathing.

 My very first performance was at church when I was 7 years old, accompanied by my brother on the piano.
 Since then I’ve been dreaming of and working towards a professional singing career.
 Unfortunately I got rejected for every music academy I applied for.
 At that moment my heart was broken and I thought my dreams were crushed, but I never lost joy in singing, because it’s such a big part of me.
 And because it’s my most natural way of communicating.
 So I improved my singing and musical skills on my own.
 I studied every musical style, like rock, pop, musical theatre and even classical, and I performed a lot throughout the Netherlands.
 But then I discovered writing my own songs, telling my own story.
 Now that was something else…

 In 2017, during a life-changing trip at the American West-Coast, on a horse at Bryce canyon, a cowboy told me if I had a dream I had to go out there and do it.
 Stop thinking and just start doing.
 After this horseback ride I decided to introduce the world to my own songs as ‘Angie Flare’.

 I think my love for country music started when I was about 10 years old and my dad gave me the very first album of Dutch country singer Ilse DeLange, called ‘World of Hurt’.
 He already had the CD for a while and gave it to me to listen to it because ‘I might like it’.
 And I sure did, I listened to it over and over again.
 I still know the whole album by heart.